 The lawyers at The Flomenhaft Law Firm, PLLC are supported by an exceptional legal support staff.
 As reflected by their respective backgrounds, both the firm itself and our clients benefit greatly from their law education, extensive litigation and trial preparation experience, and specialized experience in cases involving brain injury and severe chronic pain.
-Collectively, their collective multi-lingual capabilities include Spanish, Russian, and Ukrainian.
+Collectively, their collective multi-lingual capabilities include Spanish, Russian, Ukrainian, and Italian.

 Naylya Dzhurayeva received a law degree from Tashkent City University, Uzbekistan.
 Concentrating in criminal law while in Tashkent, from 1979 to 1998 she specialized as a criminal forensic handwriting expert.
 Following her immigration to the United States, she joined The Flomenhaft Law Firm, PLLC as a paralegal.
 In 2010, she earned her Master of Law in U.S. Legal Studies from Touro Law Center.